Intercountry Adoption Northern Territory: Process, Wait Times & Costs

 Getting Started

-The first concrete step is contacting the NT Adoption Unit at Territory Families, Housing and Communities to request an Expression of Interest form.
+The first concrete step is contacting the NT Adoption Unit at the Department of Children and Families to request an Expression of Interest form.
 The process cannot begin without that formal step.
-While you wait for your EOI to be processed, use the time to gather your documents, schedule medical appointments, and get your Ochre Card application underway — the clearance process can take several weeks.
+While you wait for your EOI to be processed, use the time to gather your documents, schedule medical appointments, and get your Ochre Card application underway — processing time varies, so apply early.

 For a complete roadmap covering both the NT domestic assessment requirements and the intercountry-specific stages, the Northern Territory Adoption Process Guide is built specifically for Territory residents navigating this process.